fortrabbit/docs/14.tips/ssh-keys.md

 SSH key authentication is used to securely identify you for [code access](/7.code-access/1.intro.md).
 Remember, on fortrabbit an account represents a [person](/10.objects/3.person.md).
 Your fortrabbit account may store the public parts of several SSH keys.

+## Consider reusing your GitHub SSH keys

+Already using GitHub and our [deployment flows](/6.deployment/1.intro.md)?
+The fortrabbit dashboard can directly import public keys associated with your GitHub account so you don't need to setup additional keys for this.

 ## Do you already have a SSH key?

 To see any existing keys, open a terminal to list the `~/.ssh` folder: